Digi-soura22/Full-substractor-using-Half-Substractor-RTL-design-in-Xilinx-vivado-using-verilog-code/Full substractor using half substractor.md

 ![Screenshot 2024-05-28 013741](https://github.com/Digi-soura22/VLSI_4_ME/assets/152212584/e0dfd16a-73f2-4327-ab1c-7892bcae7c21)

 The whole process is very crucial specially in rtl code writing .
-In there we use Two Half Substractor for Full Substractor.
+In there we use Two Half Subtractor for Full Subtractor.
-I just wrote a RTL structure for half substractor and use it two times in another module...thank you
+I just wrote a RTL structure for half subtractor and use it two times in another module...thank you